Nexela/PickerExtended/README.md

 -   Change the default requester paste multiplier from 2 to whatever you want.
 Can be changed with startup options
 -   Corpse timer, Adjusts the length of time that corpses stay on the map.
 -   Inventory size, Set the starting size of the players inventory
+-   Cheaty Lights added in for youtube/twitch videos.
+Turned off by default.